 Choose a diverse selection of food for a well-balanced diet.
 Try to vary what you eat and include fruits, vegetables, proteins, grains, and dairy.
 If you have food allergies, dietary restrictions, or chronic diseases that impact your diet, you may want to consult with a nutritionist on the best mix of foods for you.

 Planning meals makes it easier to stick to a healthy diet.
 By developing daily meal plans, you can create a reusable shopping list of your favorite nutritious foods.
-When you eat a healthy diet, you slowly began to develop a stronger body and clearer mind.
+When you eat a healthy diet, you slowly began to develop a stronger body and a clearer mind.
 This can help you get through withdrawals and cravings and focus on getting well.

 Health and Wellness Tips